nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 In this tutorial we go through the basic steps necessary to establish a Relationship to another Identity and send Messages between two Identities with an existing Relationship.
 This will create a better understanding of these processes, which will help you on automating them for your organization.

+It is not mandatory to have an own Connector installed.
-The following steps include small interactive pieces of the Connector's API documentation that, when executed, fire requests on a Connector we provided for testing purposes.
-Example:
+The individual steps link to pages, which include small interactive pieces of the Connector's API documentation that, when executed, fire requests on a Connector we provided for testing purposes.

-{% include rapidoc api_route_regex="^get /health$" title="" %}

-So if you don't have your own Connector installed, feel free to use the samples directly by unfolding them and clicking on "Try".
-Otherwise you can use your own Connector either with a REST client (e.g. Insomnia or Postman) or by using the RapiDoc documentation (/docs/rapidoc) hosted on your Connector.
+However, you are welcome to use your own Connector, either with a REST client (e.g. Insomnia or Postman) or by using the RapiDoc documentation (/docs/rapidoc) hosted on your Connector.

 The payloads for the requests that are sent during this tutorial contain placeholders marked with `<...>`.
-You need to replace them with values before you send the request.
+You need to replace them with values before you send the requests.

 ## Prerequisites